 U.S. Courthouse Project, Harrisburg, PA

-The U.S. General Services Administration (GSA) will build a new 265,000 gross square feet U.S. Courthouse in the City of Harrisburg, Pennsylvania.
+The U.S. General Services Administration (GSA) will build a new U.S. Courthouse in the City of Harrisburg, Pennsylvania.
 The existing Ronald Reagan Federal Building and U.S. Courthouse in Harrisburg does not meet the federal government's security and expansion requirements.
-The 1960s era Reagan Building was initially built with two courtrooms and then two more were added later.
+The 1960s era Reagan Building was initially built with two courtrooms and later, two more courtrooms were added.
 However, the four courtrooms are not enough to accommodate the increasing caseload of the U.S. District Court for the Middle District of Pennsylvania in Harrisburg.

 On January 25, 2017, the U.S. General Services Administration (GSA) awarded $9,194,935 to Ennead Architects of New York, NY for providing A/E services for the U.S. Courthouse planned at 6th & Reily Streets in Harrisburg.
 The services include revising the former PBS Commissioner’s approved design concept and completing the design services for the new courthouse.
 Design services are estimated to be completed in the Fall 2018.